 These types of injuries are the result after the explosion occurs or the worsening of previously existing medical conditions.
 Quaternary injuries may be caused by exposure to the resulting fire, fumes, biological agents, smoke, dust, and toxins from the explosion.

 Physical disfigurement: Permanent burn scars to the face and other parts of the body are common explosion injuries.

 Physical impairment: Paralysis affects victims tremendously.
-They will be prevented from enjoying daily activities that many of us take for granted.
+They often are no longer able to enjoy daily activities that many of us take for granted.
 Walking, running, riding a bike and playing with their kids will no longer be what it once was.
 Although the impairment is physical, a large part of the damage is psychological.

 Respiratory damage: Inhaling toxic or overheated fumes may lead to asthma, chronic obstructive pulmonary disease (COPD) and other lung ailments.

 Examples of quaternary injuries include: